Good restaurants in Windsor? Oh, Yes! Windsor is one of the best towns for eating out in Berkshire. We have loads of really good restaurants.

 Surprisingly good burgers from a New Zealand chain who have set up a few outlets in the UK.
 They have lovely vanilla milkshakes and huge burgers made with premium ingredients.
 Definitely worth trying if all your burger experiences so far have been from big fast food chains.

-Owned by tv chef Anthony Worrell Thomspon, The Windsor Grill is a good choice if you want to eat steak in Windsor.
+The Windsor Grill is a good choice if you want to eat steak in Windsor.
 Steak is pretty much all they do here and they aim to do it very well indeed.
+A ten minute walk from the top of town down the far end of Peascod Street.

 Chain of chicken eateries.
 A popular choice for families with children.